isdood/GLOOP/README.md

+I've had no formal teaching surrounding code other than a first year C++ course at the University of Guelph (Canada).
+I'm otherwise a biology major who's self-taught (in regards to code).

 ### Core Concept
 **Structural Semantics**: Directory/file names aren't just identifiers - they become syntactic elements when compiled.
 Your example `001-STARCORE DEEPSEEK/0001-sudo.sh + 0002-reboot.sh` compiles to `sudo reboot`.